20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 * `A`: A is present and not empty or "0"

 VisScripts source their values from the Custom Properties beginning with `kc3dsbpy.`; this means you can add your own custom properties with this prefix to exposre your own switches to VisScripts.

+See WORKINGS.md for a hopefully full reference on the custom properties set by the addon.

 ### Into VisScript